The colour turquoise

 A few months passed, those around me had taken the news rather lightly.
 It wasn’t for lack of caring, but merely because it was viewed in the same way as the common cold.
 It seemed almost a forgotten fact of life.
 But I could not stop my mind wondering back to the doctor’s explanations, while I sat weaving.
 I watched the wool fray and form piles of discarded fluff around my slippers; resembling the plaques tangling up together in my brain.
 I was depressing myself again as I always did when sat in that chair so I thought it time to go take in some fresh air.

 The glasses shattered under the weight of my elbow as I tried to push myself awkwardly up out of my seat.
 Clumsiness was my least favourite pastime, I got to my feet and picked up the broken pieces to discard them and continue on my mission of clarity, obtainable only through being outside.
 On the doorstep I was meet my boyfriend, a short man with a sizeable belly, but owner to a lovely fur coat.
-He waddled past me into the kitchen and demanded food so I gave him a friendly kick in the ass, causing him to scamper off on his four podgy legs, with his tail trailing between his legs.
+He waddled past me into the kitchen and demanded food so I gave him a friendly kick in the ass, causing him to scamper off on his four podgy legs.
 The garden was alive with summer flowers so I stood and watched the butterflies play as the clouded rolled over.
 After several minutes I decided I wanted to continue my book so I wondered back into the house in search of my glasses.
 I had lost then again for the fifth time that week.
 So I rang Laura, she always seemed to know where to find lost objects and only lived five minutes away.
 Within two minutes of entering the house she had located the glasses.
 In the bin.
-I had completely forgotten about breaking then only and hour earlier, embarrassed I hid myself in the kitchen and made tea and fed his royal highness a bone.
+I had completely forgotten about breaking then only an hour earlier, embarrassed I hid myself in the kitchen and made tea and fed his royal highness a tin of tuna.

 As the hours passed the loss of glasses became apparent as objects began to multiplied before my eyes.
 Holding one eye shut to correct the double vision I became a pirate.
-Later I would Fully embracing the part with a piece of black card fastened in my broken frame.
+Later I would Fully embrace the part with a piece of black card fastened in my broken frame.
 Laura placed an assortment of packed seeds on my lap as I sipped my tea precariously, from the shaking cup.
 I had been a florist in my working day, and my flourishing garden was evidence enough that i had learn a trick or two in my time.
 Laura on the other hand, had not learnt a damn thing from all the hours I spent in the garden with her as a child.
 And this was the seed that would grow into a very juvenile argument.

 She slammed the door behind her; she was still the child who did not want to learn.